Mithreindeir/ctf-writeups/pico-ctf2018/special-pw/ReadMe.md

 ```

+Getting the input from this encoding loop is as simple as doing the loop in reverse order with the inverse operations.
-This is easy enough to reverse, so I wrote a small C program that did the opposite, however it took the data from the dump provided and did the opposite on that:
+The inverse of xor is xor with swapped operands, the inverse of ror is rol, and rol is ror.
+I wrote a small C program that did the opposite, and it took the data from the dump provided and did used that to decode the original:

 ```C
 #include <stdio.h>